proycon/LaMachine/lamachine_v2_plan.md

 repository given the software's ecosystem such as for example the Python Package Index.
 All Python software needs to be deposited in the Python Package Index and is pulled from there.
 This ensures that:

- * Well established software deployment practice is followed, i.e. the software explicitly made installable and deposited in proper repositories;
+ * Well established software deployment practice is followed, i.e. the software is explicitly made installable and deposited in proper repositories;
  * LaMachine remains just an option for convenience and nobody is forced to use it, people can pull straight from the source if they so desire;
  * We build on existing work and do not do unnecessary duplicate work.